ODA Spending

 What is the current government's outlook on agricultural ODA?

-Canada announced funding for several new projects and initiatives in the agriculture sector at the G7 Summit in May 2023 totaling US$360 million.
-The funding announced by Canada included:
+Canada announced funding for several new initiatives in the agriculture sector at the G20 Summit in September 2023, totaling US$75 million.
+This included:

 Key bodies